collective-soundworks/soundworks/README.md

 Futher developments has been supported in the framework of the [RAPID-MIX project](http://rapidmix.goldsmithsdigital.com/), funded by the European Union’s Horizon 2020 research and innovation programme.

+Development is pursued in the [Interaction Music Mouvement Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the STMS-LAB, Ircam.

 ## License

 The *soundworks* framework is released under the [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.